Inflation

 (Note that the early 1890s had very sharp deflation - it was a great time to have money, but a disaster for farmers and anyone else in debt.

-1896 is when William Jennings Bryan made his famous "cross of gold" speech, pleading for a looser monetary policy.)
+1896 is when William Jennings Bryan made his famous cross of gold speech, pleading for a looser monetary policy.)

-What the Fed Does
+What the Federal Reserve Does

 People expect that, by regulating the money supply, the Federal Reserve will be able to keep consumer prices stable... and also to keep the economy growing at a reasonable rate and to keep unemployment low.